Locksmiths NAICS 561622

 Recent Developments

-• Commercial Chapter 11 bankruptcy filings, a demand indicator for business-related lock-changing services, dropped 38% in June 2025 year over year, according to Epiq AACER and ABI data.
-The total number of commercial Chapter 11 bankruptcies filed in June 2025 was 622, compared to 996 filings a year ago.
-The total commercial filings declined 8% in June 2025 year over year, to 2,571 commercial filings.
-Small business filings, captured as Subchapter V elections within Chapter 11, fell 23% in June year over year.
-According to ABI Executive Director Amy Quakenboss, “Elevated prices, increased borrowing costs and uncertain geopolitical events continue to add to the growing debt loads shouldered by financially distressed families and small businesses.”
+- Commercial Chapter 11 bankruptcy filings, a demand indicator for business-related lock-changing services, rose 67% in February 2026 year over year, reaching 814 filings, according to Epiq AACER and ABI data.
+The total commercial filings increased 21% in February 2026 year over year, totaling 2,666 commercial filings.
+Small business filings, captured as Subchapter V elections within Chapter 11, increased 91% in February 2026 year over year.
+ABI Executive Director Amy Quakenboss said in a statement that the Subchapter V filings have grown for eight consecutive months boosted by inflation, high interest rates, tightening credit, and geopolitical headwinds.

 Industry Revenue